 Show off your baking skills and impress your family and friends with these adorable Ravenous Rabbit Cupcakes!
 They are a delicious treat and everyone will be diving for these cupcakes like a rabbit diving for carrots!

-You will, over the next few weeks, notice a theme this Easter, as I’ve gotten a bit obsessed with bunny butts.
-Yep, I said bunny butts!
-Isn’t the one on the cupcake just adorable?
+You will notice a theme this Easter.
+I've gotten a bit obsessed with bunny butts.
+Isn't the one on the cupcake just adorable?

 Ravenous Rabbit Cupcakes (makes 12)

 1 ½ - 2 cups frosting

 1 recipe white modeling chocolate (or use about 20 ounces white fondant)

 Wilton White Picket Fence Cupcake Wrappers

 corn syrup to glue the modeling chocolate pieces together (or use water)

 #12 round pastry tip and # 6 round pastry tips, optional